TerminalsandCoffee/Azure-DevOps-Projects/README.md

 ---

-## 🧪 5.
-Implement Feature Flags with LaunchDarkly or Azure App Configuration

-**Why this matters:**
-Feature flags enable safer deployments and rapid rollbacks.
-This project explores how to decouple code releases from feature rollouts.

-**Hands-on skills you'll build:**
-- Configure feature flags per environment
-- Use LaunchDarkly or Azure App Configuration
-- Test progressive rollouts and A/B testing
-- Roll back features without redeploying

----

-## 🔄 6.
+## 🔄 5.
 Blue-Green or Canary Deployment Strategy

 **Why this matters:**
 Minimizing downtime during deployment is crucial.
 This project demonstrates safe rollout strategies used in production environments.